Ramshankar07/100daysof-Pytorch-and-CUDA/README.md

 **Summary:**
 Implemented Layer Normalization in CUDA, often used in deep learning models.
 Explored normalization techniques across batches and layers using reduction operations.
 Addressed the challenge of maintaining numerical stability during computation.

+## Day 12
+### File: `MatrixTranspose.cu`
+**Summary:**
+Implemented CUDA-based matrix transposition.
+Optimized the implementation by leveraging shared memory to minimize global memory reads and writes.
+Ensured proper handling of edge cases when the matrix dimensions are not multiples of the block size.

 Enjoy the journey into the depths of neural networks and high-performance computing with PyTorch and CUDA!